TheHive-Project/CortexDocs/analyzer_requirements.md

 [https://cuckoosandbox.org/](https://cuckoosandbox.org/)
 for more information on setting it up.

-To configure the analyzer you need to supply the URL of your local instance as a value of the `url` parameter.
+To configure the analyzer you need to supply the **API URL** of your local instance as a value of the `url` parameter.

 ### Cybercrime-Tracker